The natural scale – Minor Pentatonic (read right to left)

 Like most shakuhachi notation this chart is read from right-to-left and top-to-bottom.
+The listed pitches are for a 1.8 “D” shakuhachi.
 A black dot represents a closed finger-hole, a ring is an open finger-hole, and the horizontal line separates the front four finger-holes from the rear thumb-hole.
 The shakuhachi has two full octaves and some third octave notes.
 In Japanese, the first octave is called otsu (乙) while the second octave is called kan (甲).
 The first sound you get will most likely be in otsu because kan requires more air-pressure.
-Later on I will go into detail on how you can get kan.

 Notice that Ha and Ii are played with the bottom two finger-holes closed.
 This is done because it helps produce a more solid tone on these two notes by raising the pressure.
 When going from Ha to Chi notice that the bottom two fingers must lift-off in sync with the top-hand index finger coming down on the 4th finger-hole.
 This transition is one of the more tricky ones in the beginning but with practice it will become second nature.
 Strive for a smooth, clean transition between these two notes.